gbezyuk/logux-sync/README.md

 })
 ```

-This fix will be apply to first value in event’s `created` time before events
+This fix will be apply to events `created` time before events
 will be sent to server or received from server to log.

 ## State